Skip to main content

 Common configuration options

-The following fields are available for PipelineConfiguration of types static, parallel and sequential.
+The following fields are available for PipelineConfiguration of types static and dynamic.

 id